americocunhajr/americocunhajr.github.io/_pages/quotes.md

 🇨🇳 "Reading ten thousand books is not as useful as traveling ten thousand miles." <br />
 — Chinese proverb

+🇦🇪 "Wishing does not make a poor man rich." <br />
+— Emirati proverb

 🇨🇭 "Reason does not come before years." <br />
 — Swiss proverb